EPM-RD-NETLAB/.NET-Framework-modules/M3. Types/README.md

 - *learning incapsulation;*
 - *design pattern Strategy preview.*

-1. Implement an algorithm that allows you to calculate the root of the n-th power (n∈N) from the number (a∈R) by the Newton method with a given accuracy.
+1. Implement an Newton algorithm for calculate the root of n-degree (n is natural) from the number a (a is real) with a given accuracy.
 Check the work of the method (compare the result with the value calculated using the .NET Framework class Math.Pow method).
-2. Implement the algorithm of "bubble" sorting of non rectangular integer array (sort methods of class System.Array not to use) so that there was an opportunity to order matrix rows:
+2. Implement the "Bubble Sort" algorithm of integer array (do not usу methods of class System.Array) so that there was an opportunity to order matrix rows:
    - in order of increasing (decreasing) sums of elements of rows of the matrix;
    - in order of increasing (decreasing) the maximum elements of rows of the matrix;
    - in order of increasing (decreasing) the minimum elements of rows of the matrix;